 One of the principle worries that parents have relates to language, with “most [foreign] parents concerned about Catalan, so some are reluctant to choose a certain school for this reason,” Yvonne explains, “and this is totally understandable for parents with kids who are, say, eight or nine.”
 For younger children, however, most agree that there is little to be concerned about, as little sponges they will absorb any languages they are exposed to.

 However, these concerns are also based on parents’ fears that they will feel disconnected from their child’s education if it is in a language they can’t understand.
 Parents are also interested in the other parents, where they are from, etc. as they don’t want to feel alienated from the school community.
-For these parents, international schools are a popular option, with an emphasis on English, even following the British curriculum.
+For these parents, international schools are a popular option in Mallorca, with an emphasis on English, even following the British curriculum.
 These are also a common choice with those who aren’t necessarily committed to a future on the island.

 Yvonne’s general advice, however, is “don’t get so worried about the Catalan language question, just see it as an asset… it’s part of the island and the best way for the child to be able to integrate if their future is here.”